Autotomy

-Autotomy (from the Greek auto-, "self-" and tome, "severing", αὐτοτομία) or self-amputation, is the behaviour whereby an animal sheds or discards one or more of its own appendages, usually as a self-defense mechanism to elude a predator's grasp or to distract the predator and thereby allow escape.
-Some animals have the ability to regenerate the lost body part later.
-Autotomy has multiple evolutionary origins and is thought to have evolved at least nine times independently in animals.
+Autotomy ('self-amputation', from the Greek auto-, "self-" and tome, "severing") is the behaviour whereby an animal sheds or discards an appendage, usually as a self-defense mechanism to elude a predator's grasp or to distract the predator and thereby allow escape.
+Some animals are able to regenerate the lost body part later.
+Autotomy is thought to have evolved independently at least nine times.
 The term was coined in 1883 by Leon Fredericq.